GonzalezMan4011/iPod_iOS4_App_Remade/notes/notes.md

 > Get your `player.lastRenderTime`, note that this is optional and won't be available when it's paused.
 I store this in a variable named `nodeTime`
 > Declare playerTime with `player.playerTime(forNodeTime: nodeTime)`, this is optional too.
 > You can now get the number of seconds your player has read into with `Double(playerTime.sampleTime) / playerTime.sampleRate`!

+> Note that the player's `lastRenderTime` property can't be observed (if I remember correctly), I ended up checking the progress every 0.2 seconds in iPod's player popover.